datacamp-content-public/courses-test-course-1/chapter1.md

 skills: 2
 ```

 This is an example exercise.
+More characters needed?

 `@instructions`
+Do stuff here.
+More characters more characters.

 `@hint`